Bullockia maldonadoi

-Bullockia maldonadoi is a species of catfish (order Siluriformes) of the family Trichomycteridae, and the only species of the genus Bullockia.
-This fish grows to about 7 cm and originates from Chile.
+Bullockia maldonadoi is a species of freshwater ray-finned fish belonging to the family Trichomycteridae, the pencil and parasitic catfishes.
+It is the only species in the monospecific genus Bullockia.
+This catfish is endemic to Chile where it is distributed from the Maule River to the Imperial River.
+This fish grows to about 7 cm.
 A recently discovered species of Trichomycterus, known as astromycterus, was said to share potential characteristics with Bullockia, but they were not noted in detail.